SoftwareAG/cumulocity-mqttlistener/README.md

 # Cumulocity Example for listening on a MQTT Broker
 This is an example for listening on a MQTT Broker where machine data comes in.
-The messages on special topics will be parsed an translatet to the cumulcoity domain model.
+The messages on special topics will be parsed and translatet to the cumulcoity domain model.

 See the [Domain model](https://cumulocity.com/guides/concepts/domain-model/) for further infos.